School Name

 Head teacher

 Dr Alex Curtis, head of school, joined Choate Rosemary Hall in 2011.
-He earned his doctorate from Princeton University’s department of art and archaeology; a lifelong teacher and learner, he still teaches architectural history every spring term.
+He earned his doctorate from Princeton University’s department of art and archaeology.
+A lifelong teacher and learner, he still teaches architectural history every spring term.

 Admissions